soderlind/class-wp-23-video/README.md

 # 23 Video for WordPress

 A simple WordPress library for communicating with your [23 Video site](http://www.23video.com/) using the [23 Video API](http://www.23video.com/api/).
+I wrote this library since I needed it for my [23 Video extension for WordPress Media Explorer](https://github.com/soderlind/mexp-23).

 ## Requirements and prerequisites